-Connection problems can be caused by a variety of outside factors such as low quality, older equipment, or too many programs running.
+Connection problems can be caused by a variety of outside factors such as low quality, older equipment, or too many programs open and running.
 In general, poor video quality is usually because of a poor internet connection.

 What equipment do I need?

-- A computer (laptop or desktop) or smartphone.
+- A computer (laptop or desktop) or a smartphone.
 Newer devices (purchased in the last two years) will be better equipped to provide telehealth sessions.